intlabs/dockerfile-ubuntu-fileserver/README.md

 ## Ubuntu Desktop (GNOME) Dockerfile

-This repository contains the *Dockerfile* and *associated files* for setting up a container with Ubuntu as an nfs server.
+This repository contains the *Dockerfile* and *associated files* for setting up a container with Ubuntu as a dropbox client

 ### Dependencies